treinartz/markdown_test/week0/week0.md

 6. references for code produced elsewhere

 ---
-## 1. Description:  What does the code do?
-Github markdown "Digital Course Notebook" for Weekly Graphics Assignments
+## Github markdown "Digital Course Notebook" for Weekly Graphics Assignments

 - Remember your weekly graphics program does not have to look like anyone else's, so,  think out of the box and make it unique by exploring the topic through a program you choose.
 - Coding provides many opportunities to make and learn from mistakes. so, learn to embrace your mistakes as an essential and welcome part of the process.

-Describe:
+## 1. Description:  What does the code do?

-In a paragraph, explain what your program does, and how it works.
+In a paragraph, describe/explain what your program does, and how it works.
 What understanding can you carry forward to the next challenge?

 ## 2. Reflection:  What were challenges and solutions?
-in a paragraph,
+In a paragraph,
 - Explain/describe at least two significant challenges you faced, and describe how you solved them including references for or credit given to outside sources and/or assistance.
 - Explain/describe what additional functionality you might consider...think of at least two ideas that could extend what you created.
 - Explain/describe what you might do differently if you were to start over from scratch...and be specific!
 Consider writing  it for a student about to embark on the same journey…